 - Pour the smoothie into glasses.
 Sprinkle with dark chocolate and top up with a couple of cherries.

 Why my Cherry Chocolate Smoothie is good for you

-- A serving (3.5 oz or 100 g) of tart/sour cherries contains 2 grams dietary fiber, no cholesterol and vitamin A and C, as well as the minerals calcium, protein and iron.
+- A serving (3.5 oz or 100 g) of tart/sour cherries contains 2 grams of dietary fiber, no cholesterol and vitamins A and C, as well as the minerals calcium, protein and iron.
 Tart/Sour cherries are low in calories and contains inflammation-reducing anthocyanins.
 Apart from their potential to reduce inflammation, anthocyanins are also associated with cardiovascular health.

 - Eating chocolate has in one Swedish study been associated with a lowered risk of a stroke.
 It also has inflammation-reducing properties and can lower bad cholesterol in your body.
 Perhaps most importantly, studies have shown that chocolate helps relieve stress 🙂